nvidia-holoscan/holohub/tutorials/hsdk_rt_analysis/artifact/README.md

 - `--build` or `-b`
     - Option to build executables.
 - `--main-experiments` or `-m`
-    - Option to run primary experiments.
+    - Option to run main experiments.
 - `--overhead` or `-o`
     - Option to run evaluation of system overheads.
 - `--scalability` or `-s`
-    - Option to run evaluation of scalability.
+    - Option to run scalability experiments.

 The experiments cover a user-defined number of variations, as determined by `numvars`.
 To exactly match the results in the paper, `numvars` can be set to 0.
 In this case, each graph will have a number of variations equal to its node count.